yurihs/ansible-role-postgres-backup/README.md

 often.

-These entries are stored in configuration files, so you must consider the security implications of storing passwords in plaintext (if you specify then using `pg_password`, see examples below).
-By default, these files will be readable only by their owner (usually, `root`).
+These entries are stored in configuration files, so you must consider the security implications of storing passwords in plaintext (if you specify them using `pg_password`, see examples below).
+By default, these files will be readable only by their owner (usually `root`).

 When removing an item from the list, remember to change to use the `state` parameter to remove the configuration file and the cron job from the system